Andolatam/api-docs/source/includes/_billing.md

   "cardType":"VISA"
 }
 ```
-Through this endpoint the users can add a credit card to their accounts.
-If exist, will return a JSON file with information about cards, else will return an error.
+The users can add a credit card to their accounts.
+If it's valid, will return a JSON file with information about cards, else will return an error.

 ### HTTP Request